istio/istio.io/content/en/docs/setup/install/multicluster/shared-vpn/index.md

 ## Deployment considerations

-The previous procedures provide a simple and step-by-step guide to deploy a multi-cluster environment.
+The previous procedures provide a simple and step-by-step guide to deploy a multicluster environment.
 A production environment might require additional steps or more complex deployment options.
 The procedures gather the endpoint IPs of the Istio services and use them to invoke Helm.
 This process creates Istio services on the remote clusters.
 As part of creating those services and